pansegrau/Lake-Country-R900M-Water-Meter-X2/README.md

 - Plug in your RTL-SDR into the USB port on the Raspberry Pi
 - git push this repository to your Resin application
 - SSH into your Raspberry Pi via Resin and start 'rtlamr' to find water meters in your area
-- Once you find your meter, enter it as an environment variable in the Resin dashboard under "METERID"
+- Once you find your Irrigation meter, enter it as an environment variable in the Resin dashboard under "METERID"
+- Once you find your Main meter, enter it as an environment variable in the Resin dashboard under "METERID2"
 - Decide what you want to do with the meter readings (I use [StatX](https://statx.io) to log the readings and view them on my phone)

 ## My current setup